 Details of the vote

-President Trump faces an impeachment inquiry after a made an official complaint alleging the president sought to coerce Ukraine into interfering with the 2020 election.
+President Trump faces an impeachment inquiry after a whistleblower made an official complaint alleging the president sought to coerce Ukraine into interfering with the 2020 election.
 The whistleblower alleges that the president wanted the Ukraine leader, Volodymyr Zelensky, to investigate and dig up damaging information on the Democratic presidential candidate Joe Biden.

 After weeks of congressional investigators conducting private interviews with witnesses about alleged presidential misconduct, a resolution to formalize impeachment proceedings was brought before the House on October 31.